 - How is this film similar to the director’s other films?

 - How many interesting characters did the writer create?

-- Did the dialogue feel real (authentic), or did it feel forced (fake) or hollow?
+- Did the dialogue feel real (authentic and organic), or did it feel forced (fake) or hollow?

 - Could you predict events or plot twists before the writer revealed them?

 - Did the character conflicts /crisis situations seem real or artificial (or forced)?